View Deborah Peterson's Obituary on DenverPost.com and share memories

 Peterson, Deborah Jane "Debba"

-A memorial service for Debba will take place at the Eckert Presbyterian Church on Saturday, March 21, 2020 at 10:00 a.m. with Pastor Nancy Howarth officiating.
+A memorial service for Debba will take place at the Eckert Presbyterian Church on Saturday, March 21, 2020 at 10:30 a.m. with Pastor Nancy Howarth officiating.
+A reception celebrating her life will be held after the service at Graystone in Cedaredge from 11:30am - 2:30pm.

 Debba was born November 30, 1949, to William Crumly and Patricia (Sorensen) Ackard in Denver, Colorado.
-She spent her childhood in Denver.
-She graduated from East High School.
-She continued her education at University of Colorado, Colorado State University, Western State College and Fort Lewis College.
-She has been a resident of Cedaredge for the past 20 years
+She spent her childhood in Denver and graduated from East High School.
+She attended college in Colorado and spent much of her 20's in Steamboat Springs, CO where she started the nursery at the Stagecoach Ski Area for the Woodmore Corporation.
+After moving back to Denver, she began a career as a legal secretary then studied to become a paralegal for Dwight Hamilton with Hamilton & Faatz who was also the Counsel General to South Korea.
+She has been a resident of Cedaredge for the past 20 years.

-Debba was a member of Eckert Presbyterian Church.
-Some of her hobbies and interests were skiing, hiking, golf and traveling.
-She also liked to socialize with her friends.
+Debba was a member of Eckert Presbyterian Church serving as an elder in 2017.
+In 2011, she helped to lead a volunteer trip to help stabilize women's lives in the Calvary Chapel Mission in Puerta Vallarta, Mexico.
+Debba was involved in many activities and clubs which included the Rose Garden Club, Cancer Warriors, Surface Creek Valley Historical Society, Grand Mesa Arts Center, and CAPOW.
+Some of her hobbies and interests were skiing, hiking, golf, playing bridge and mahjong, and traveling.

-Among Debba's survivors are her son: Joseph W. Ferguson and his wife Miya; a step son Jordon Peterson who lives in Denver, CO; her brother: Stephen Ackard and his wife Arlynn of Broomfield, Co; a sister Peggy Ackard, Smith and her husband Robert of Houston, TX.; and her only grandchild, Lilliane Ferguson.
+Among Debba's survivors are her son: Joseph Ferguson and his wife Miya; a step son Jordon Peterson; her brother: Stephen Ackard, his wife Arlynn and their two children Graeme and Dottie of Broomfield, Co; a sister Peggy Ackard Smith and her husband Robert of Houston, TX.; and her only grandchild, Lilianne Jayne Ferguson.

 Arrangements are under the care and direction of Taylor Funeral Service and Crematory.